JaxLUG/bylaws/README.md

 believes would be likely to invalidate its status as an organization exempt from federal taxation under Section 501(a) of the IRC as an organization described in Section 501(c) of the IRC.

+## Article IX Corporate Seal

+### Section 9.1 Corporate Seal

+The group shall not have a corporate seal.